Spain national football team: FIFA World Cup

 Although often entering tournaments as one of the favorites, Spain have sometimes been perceived as underachieving at the World Cup.
-Spain's first World Cup was in 1934; at that tournament, their campaignstarted by defeating Brazil 3–1 to advance to the quarter-finals, where they lost to hosts Italy in a replay.
+Spain's first World Cup was in 1934; at that tournament, their campaign started by defeating Brazil 3–1 to advance to the quarter-finals, where they lost to hosts Italy in a replay.
 Before Spain's success in 2010, their best result came in 1950, where they reached the last four.
 Spain were paired with the hosts Brazil, as well as Uruguay and Sweden.
 Spain managed a draw against Uruguay but defeats from Brazil and Sweden meant that Spain would end up in fourth place.
 At the 2010 FIFA World Cup held in South Africa, Spain became world champions for the first time after defeating the Netherlands 1–0 in the final, becoming the eighth country to win the World Cup.

+Sixteen years after their victory in South Africa, Spain would reach their second final in history at the 2026 FIFA World Cup, where they went on to win 1–0 against Argentina.